Bring Your ID

 International driver’s licenses

-All temporary forms of ID must meet the requirements listed above and must be the actual government-issued temporary ID.
+All temporary forms of ID must meet the ID Requirements listed above and must be the actual government-issued temporary ID.
 It may be paper or another form, but it may not be a copy.
 It must be current, valid, and contain a recognizable photograph with your signature.
 A secondary form of ID will still be required.
 Acceptable forms of temporary ID include:

-US/jurisdictionally issued temporary driver’s licenses
+US/jurisdictionally issued temporary driver’s license

 US/jurisdictionally issued temporary ID cards